khasanlee/OpenSource/README.md

 # Telegram Bot Explanation

-This Python script utilizes the `python-telegram-bot` library to create a Telegram bot named FunnyBot.
+This Python script utilizes the `python-telegram-bot==13.7` (in VScode: pip install python-telegram-bot==13.7) library to create a Telegram bot named FunnyBot.
 The bot responds to various commands and provides information, jokes, and games.

 ## Commands